UNIBEN 400 level Civil Engineering courses (1st and 2nd semester)

 Also, courses offered by 200 level civil engineering students – UNIBEN 200 level Civil Engineering courses (1st and 2nd semester)

-and courses offered by 300 level civil engineering students – UNIBEN 300 level Chemical Engineering courses (1st and 2nd semester)
+and courses offered by 300 level civil engineering students – UNIBEN 300 level Civil Engineering courses (1st and 2nd semester)

 The total credit load for uniben 400 level civil engineering courses is 31